agiledev-students-spring-2023/project-proposal-myproposal/README.md

 Challenges would be
 - The application will require authentication features and a database accesss to keep the user's saved playlist.
-- Since we are working with people's mood, there sould be many iterations where we recieve feedbacks from multiple end-users.
+- Since we are working with people's mood, there should be many iterations where we recieve feedbacks from multiple end-users.
 - We will have to look deep into multiple APIs to have our main feature functional.

 Perhaps having a AI set up for recommendation would be too challanging.
-We are using APIs which allows us to focus more in other features.
+We are using external APIs which allows us to focus more on other features.